 James Armstrong joined the Auburn program as an assistant coach on March 13, 2013.
 Armstrong comes from the Lonestar Soccer Club in Austin, Texas.

-Armstrong will work with Auburn's midfielders and forwards.
+Armstrong works with Auburn's midfielders and forwards.

 At Lonestar SC he was the Girls Junior Academy Director of Coaching for three years, the Girls DI Director of Coaching for three years and most recently the ECNL Head Coach and Premier League Girls Director of Coaching.